India Short Tour | Small group tour for seniors

 We continue to Jantar Mantar.
 Of the five observatories built by Sawai Jai Singh II, the one in Jaipur is the largest and best preserved: the others are in Delhi, Ujjain, Mathura, and Varanasi.
 A keen astronomer himself, Jai Singh kept abreast of the latest astronomical studies in the world, and was most inspired by the work of Mirza Ulugh Beg, the astronomer-king of Samarkand.
 Built between 1728 and 1734, the observatory has been described as “the most realistic and logical landscape in stone,” its 16 instruments resembling a giant sculptural composition.
 Some of the instruments are still used to forecast how hot the summer months will be, the expected date of arrival, duration, and intensity of the monsoon, and the possibility of floods and famine.

-At the end of our we’ll return to our hotel early evening for dinner.
+At the end of our day tour we’ll return to our hotel early evening for dinner.

 Agra is famous as being home to one of the Seven Wonders of the World, the Taj Mahal.
 The city is also famous for its craftsmen and their superb inlay work on marble and soapstone, carpets, gold thread embroidery, and leather shoes.
 Also of interest are the Agra Fort, Sikandra, Ram Bagh, and Itmad-Ud-Daulah.
 Thirty five kilometres away are the imperial ruins of the Mughal city, Fatehpur Sikri.
 Agra is an old city and it is said that its name was derived from Agrabanad, a forest that finds mention in the epic Mahabharata.

 Day 6: Agra - Varanasi overnight train